 - Once the rice is bloomed, rinse and drain.
 Transfer the wild rice into a large bowl.

 - Soak the cashews for 2-4 hours.
 Drain and rinse well.

 - Add the ingredients for the carbonara sauce into the blender, and blend until smooth.
 If you are using a Vitamix, use the tamper to make the sauce nice and smooth.
 If you are using a normal blender and having a hard time getting it smooth, add a little bit of water at a time until it blends into a smooth cream.
 You only want to use the minimum amount of water to make it smooth and no more.

-- Mix the carbonara into the wild rice, and toss well until the cream evenly coats all the rice.
+- Mix the carbonara sauce into the wild rice, and toss well until the sauce evenly coats all the rice.
 Add the green peas and toss well.

 - If you own a dehydrator, line the tray with a mesh sheet, then a silicone sheet.
 Spread out the wild rice mixture thinly and evenly and dry it at 115℉ (46℃) for 2 hours.

 - Mix in half of the coconut bacon right before serving.

 - Top it with some more green peas, rest of the coconut bacon, chopped parsley, and finish it off with a sprinkling of nutritional yeast.